-This easy Crock Pot Roast is an old family recipe.
-It has (formerly) secret ingredients that make a flavorful and extra tender pot roast in the slow cooker!
+This easy Crockpot Pot Roast recipe has been passed down in my family for years.
+It has (formerly) secret ingredients that make a flavorful and extra tender pot roast right in the slow cooker!

 - McCormick Brown Gravy Mix – Low sodium